|

 • Arrange the almonds on a parchment lined baking tray and place in a preheated oven.
 Bake for 10 minutes.

-• Remove the almonds from the oven and toss them in teaspoon or 2 of the reserved vinegar. and 1/2 teaspoon sea salt.
+• Remove the almonds from the oven and toss them in teaspoon or 2 of the reserved vinegar.
 Place back into the oven for another 8 to 10 minutes.

-• Let the almonds sit for at least 30 minutes after they have been removed from the oven to crisp them up.
+• Rem ove the almonds from the oven and toss them in sea salt.
+Let the almonds sit for at least 30 minutes after they have been removed from the oven to crisp them up.

 Notes